ym2151-tone-editor

 Tips

-- When you want to display full screen:
+- To display in full screen:

 ALT+ENTERorF11, then enlarge the font withCTRL++.